 A piece of information that a cryptographic algorithm uses to encrypt data.
 CrashPlan PRO and CrashPlan PROe use 448-bit encryption keys.

-The server software that backs CrashPlan and SharePlan.
+A server that runs the Code42 environment software, which is the back end for CrashPlan and SharePlan.
 An enterprise server can be one of two types: master server or storage server.

 Encryption key security upgraded from the default 448-bit security option.
 There are two enhanced security options: 448-bit encryption + password and 448-bit encryption with custom 448-bit key.